SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/sekoiaio.md

 === "Linux"

-    If `auditd` is running on the machine we must disable it before installing the linux agent:
+    If `auditd` is running on the machine you must disable it before installing the linux agent:

     ```shell
     sudo systemctl stop auditd